18.104.22.168 Determining the rate of SpB

 |3||Deduct an amount for any in kind support the person receives on a continuing and indefinite basis.|

-While the rate of SpB payable is discretionary, it CANNOT exceed the rate of NSA, YA or Austudy that the person would otherwise receive.
+While the rate of SpB payable is discretionary, it CANNOT exceed the rate of JSP, YA or Austudy that the person would otherwise receive.

 Parental income test